DROP · ROBBERYMARCH 2026 BRIEFINGOAKLAND · 6.1K residents

 01 · TL;DR

-Seven categories moved in Uptown this March — four ran below trend in the current month, three registered as sustained structural shifts.
-The overall shape is a broad property and violent-crime decline, with no spikes or rare events in the mix.
+Five categories moved in Uptown this March — three ran below trend as one-month drops and two registered as sustained structural shifts.
+The overall shape is broadly downward, particularly across property crime, with no spikes or rare-event signals in the mix.

 02 · Notable signals